 Injunctions can be made either with notice to your opponent or without notice to them.
 There is an obligation upon the party applying for the injunction to inform the court of anything that might help or hinder its case.

-A freezing injunction is a court order that prohibits a party disposing of his assets or otherwise dealing with the.
+A freezing injunction is a court order that prohibits a party disposing of his assets.
 A freezing injunction can be brought into effect against a wide range of assets held by your opponents.
 Hallmark Solicitors have experience of bringing freezing injunctions against a wide range of assets including, cars and other vehicles, shares and bonds, land and property and bank accounts.

 In the case of freezing injunctions, it is particularly important that any action is brought quickly as the court will take particular notice of any delay on the applicant’s part when an application for a freezing injunction is made.